 We may also face new regulatory costs and challenges that could have an adverse effect on our operations.
 Since the regulatory framework in the U.K. covering quality, safety and efficacy of pharmaceutical products, clinical trials, marketing authorization, commercial sales and distribution of pharmaceutical products is derived from EU Directives and Regulations, Brexit could materially impact the future regulatory regime with respect to the approval of our product candidates in the U.K., now that U.K. legislation may depart from EU legislation.
 For instance, now the transition period has expired, Great Britain will no longer be covered by the centralized procedure for obtaining an EEA-wide marketing authorization from the EMA and a separate process will be required for authorization of drug products covering the U.K. or Great Britain only.
 In addition, the MHRA has launched new procedures designed to accelerate the marketing authorization application process including the Innovative Licensing and Access Pathway (ILAP) and the International Recognition Procedure.
-The ILAP is an accelerated assessment procedure for marketing authorization applications facilitating the early interaction with pricing authorities and HTA bodies which aims to enable companies to enter the U.K. market faster.
+The ILAP is an accelerated assessment procedure for marketing authorization facilitating the early interaction with pricing authorities and HTA bodies which aims to enable companies to enter the U.K. market faster.
 On January 1, 2024, the MHRA also launched a new International Recognition Procedure for Great Britain (England, Scotland and Wales) marketing authorization applications whereby the MHRA will, when considering such applications, recognize the approval of medicines by trusted reference regulators in Australia, Canada, Switzerland, Singapore, Japan, United States and EU following its own abbreviated assessment.
 Any delay in obtaining, or an inability to obtain, any regulatory approvals, as a result of Brexit or otherwise, would prevent us from commercializing our product candidates in the U.K. and/or the EU and restrict our ability to generate revenue and achieve and sustain profitability.
-If any of these outcomes occur, we may be forced to restrict or delay efforts to seek regulatory approval in the U.K. and/or EU for our product candidates, which could significantly and materially harm our business.
+If any of these ouccomes occur, we may be forced to res

 The TCA allows for future deviation from the current regulatory framework and it is not known if and/or when any deviations may occur, which may have an impact on development, manufacture, marketing authorization, commercial sales and distribution of pharmaceutical products.
-On March 24, 2024, the U.K. Government and the EU adopted the "Windsor Framework," which amended the Northern Ireland Protocol.
+The U.K. Government and the EU recently adopted a new agreement, the "Windsor Framework," which will amend the Northern Ireland Protocol.
 According to the Windsor Framework, medicinal products intended for the U.K. market, including Northern Ireland, will be authorized by the MHRA and will bear a "U.K. only" label.
 This means that medicinal products placed on the market in Northern Ireland will no longer need to be compliant with EU law.
 These new measures will be implemented on January 1, 2025.
-The new U.K. Government, elected on July 4, 2024, has committed to implement the Windsor Framework.